 Pasta originated from Europe and it may look very similar to noodles at times.
 However, pasta comes in all sorts of shapes, sizes, and textures, and there are a myriad of options that fall into the pasta category.

-Pasta is typically made with a drum variety of wheat, which is harder than the wheat used for noodles.
-This drum wheat gives pasta that golden tone and it makes it slightly harder to the touch and firmer to bit into.
+Pasta is typically made with a durum variety of wheat, which is harder than the wheat used for noodles.
+This durum wheat gives pasta that golden tone and it makes it slightly harder to the touch and firmer to bit into.

 Cooking it does soften it but it will still be slightly more firm and also have an almost elastic texture to it.

 Pasta generally is served with a sauce of some sort.
 The sauce may be something as simple as oil and parmesan or garlic or it may be much more complex.